learn-co-curriculum/ios-environment-setup/README.md

 Next comes setting up our ruby version manager.
 OS X ships with an old version of ruby and we want to seamlessly be able to move between versions.
 First, watch this short [screencast on RVM - 8 minutes](http://screencasts.org/episodes/how-to-use-rvm), read about it on [RVM](http://rvm.io) and then install rvm with:

 ```
-\curl -L https://get.rvm.io | bash -s stable --ruby=2.1.0
+\curl -L https://get.rvm.io | bash -s stable --ruby=2.1.1
 ```

-That will install the latest stable version of RVM along with the latest stable version of ruby 2.1.0.
-Then type `rvm use 2.1.0 --default` to make that your default ruby.
+That will install the latest stable version of RVM along with the latest stable version of ruby 2.1.1.
+Then type `rvm use 2.1.1 --default` to make that your default ruby.
 Open a new tab and try ruby -v and see if it matches the installed version of ruby.
-You can install new version of ruby with `rvm install 2.1.0` and see all installable rubies with `rvm list known`
+You can install another version of ruby with `rvm install 2.1.0` and see all installable rubies with `rvm list known`

 ## Troubleshooting RVM